1992–93 Rangers F.C. season: Overview

 Rangers played a total of 64 competitive matches during the 1992–93 season.
 They completed the club's fifth domestic treble.
 The team finished first in the Scottish Premier Division and collected the fifth of their nine league titles in a row, after winning 33 of their 44 league games.

 Influential England international midfielder Trevor Steven returned to Ibrox from Marseille for a fee of £2.4m.

 In domestic competition, Aberdeen were Rangers closest challengers.
 Finishing runners-up in the league and finalists in both cup competitions.
 The league title was secured with a 1–0 win away to Airdrieonians in North Lanarkshire.

 In the cup competitions, they defeated Aberdeen 2–1 in the Scottish Cup final, with goals from Neil Murray and Mark Hateley.
 The League Cup was also won after extra time, with a 2–1 win over the Dons.

-Rangers became the first British club to appear in the UEFA Champions League after defeating Danish side Lyngby BK and Leeds United in a match dubbed the Battle of Britain.
-Although unbeaten the club finished second in Group A one-point behind French champions Marseille, who defeated A.C.
-Milan in the final.
+Rangers became the first British club to appear in the newly formed UEFA Champions League after defeating Danish side Lyngby BK and English league Champions Leeds United in a match dubbed the Battle of Britain.
+Although unbeaten, the club finished second in Group A, one-point behind French champions Marseille, who defeated AC Milan in the final.
 Marseille were later stripped of their Ligue 1 title due to a match fixing scandal.